lilyschen/prescribing-tool/README.md

 ## Note
 - followed Teller App format for Phase 1 of this project
+- modeled the JsonSerializationDemo format for Phase 2 of this project
 - condition & drug list from BC Pharmacy Association MACS Resources website